scottbw/analytics-udd/entity_descriptions.md

 # period
 ## Description of period entity
-A period describes an institution's official start date and end date of a time slice, such as academic year, term and semester that is used in the UDD data.
+A period describes an institution's official start date and end date of time slices, such as academic years, terms and semesters.

 # staff
 ## Description of staff entity